 Scalable Crossbar Junctions

-We investigate metal – protein – metal junctions that are assembled by gently printing a metal top electrode onto a bottom electrode modified with biomolecules.
-The crossbars can be considered as scalable device that allows closing the gap between single protein experiments and large protein assemblies.
+We investigate metal – molecule – metal junctions that are assembled by gently printing a metal top electrode onto a bottom electrode modified with functional molecules.
+The crossbars can be considered as scalable device that allows closing the gap between single molecule experiments and organic electronic devices with large molecules assemblies.

 More: Scalable Crossbar Junctions …

-2D-Macroelectrodes are used to evaluate new immobilization strategies and the functionality of novel bioelectronic devices concepts like electrochemical logic gates.
+2D-Macroelectrodes are used to evaluate new immobilization strategies and the functionality of novel bioelectronic devices concepts like electrochemical logic gates and redox transistors.
 The obtained findings can later be used for the assembling and characterization of bioelectronic / biosensing devices on micro- and nanometer scale.

 More: 2D-Macroelectrodes …

 Soft lithography allows the local addressing of molecules, biomolecules, nanoparticles, or even electrodes with sub 100nm resolution.
-We use these techniques for the assembling of bioelectronic junctions and for guiding of neuron on device surfaces at gentle processing conditions.
+We use these techniques for the assembling of bioelectronic junctions as well as the local modification of surfaces.
+These chemical templates are used for the local immobilization of nanoparticles and for the guiding of cells on device surfaces.

 More: Soft Lithography …